AB Negative Blood

 AB-negative blood comes in a variety of different forms.
 It is sometimes referred to as the universal recipient.
 Those with this blood type are considered rare and often have severe allergies.

-Rh negative blood is the least common type and tends to be more aggressive than others.
-There are many myths about RH negative blood, including that they are prone to mental illness and are not good at sports.
+Rh-negative blood is the least prevalent and has a higher aggression level.
+There are numerous fallacies surrounding RH-negative blood, including the belief that they are prone to mental illness and are unfit for sports.

 People with AB-negative blood do get sick more often than others.
 But they still get sick less often than those with other blood types.
 Today, people with AB-negative blood live just as long as everyone else.